-Only 4 of the 7 species of coccidia in turkeys are considered pathogenic—Eimeria adenoeides, E dispersa, E gallopavonis, and E meleagrimitis, E innocua, E meleagridis, and E subrotunda are considered nonpathogenic.
+Only four of the seven species of coccidia in turkeys are considered pathogenic—E adenoeides, E dispersa, E gallopavonis, and E meleagrimitis.
+E innocua, E meleagridis, and E subrotunda are considered nonpathogenic.
 Oocysts sporulate within 1–2 days after expulsion from the host; the prepatent period is 4–6 days.

 E adenoeides and E gallopavonis infect the lower ileum, ceca, and rectum.
 These species often cause mortality.
 The developmental stages are found in the epithelial cells of the villi and crypts.
 The affected portion of the intestine may be dilated and have a thickened wall.
 Thick, creamy material or caseous casts in the gut or excreta may contain enormous numbers of oocysts.
 E meleagrimitis chiefly infects the upper and mid small intestine.
 The lamina propria or deeper tissues may be parasitized, which may result in necrotic enteritis (see Necrotic Enteritis).
 E dispersa infects the upper small intestine and causes a creamy, mucoid enteritis that involves the entire intestine, including the ceca.
 Large numbers of gametocytes and oocysts are associated with the lesions.